New York City mandates COVID-19 vaccine for teachers in largest U.S. school district | Health

 Shortly after the FDA's announcement, the Pentagon said it was preparing to make the vaccine mandatory for U.S. military personnel.
 U.S. health officials expect that the agency's full approval also will prompt more state and local governments, as well as private employers, to impose vaccine mandates.

+Chicago Mayor Lori Lightfoot said on Monday that city employees would be required to be vaccinated, but did not specify when the mandate would go into effect.
+"It's for the safety of all involved, particularly members of the public who are interacting with city employees on a daily basis.
+It's important for colleagues to also feel like they have a workplace that's safe," she told a news conference.

-New Jersey Governor Phil Murphy announced on Monday that all state employees, including educators, will be required to get vaccinated or get tested "at a minimum of once to twice each week."
+New Jersey Governor Phil Murphy said on Monday that all state employees, including educators, would be required to get vaccinated or get tested "at a minimum of once to twice each week."
 Earlier this month, New York City required proof of COVID-19 vaccination at restaurants, gyms and other businesses.
 The mandate sparked backlash from some business owners and residents who sued de Blasio.

 The latest mandate also could face resistance from unions representing New York City teachers and staff.
 Michael Mulgrew, president of the United Federation of Teachers (UFT), said the union's priority was to keep children safe and school open.
-But in a statement, he added that "there are many implementation details, including provisions for medical exceptions, that by law must be negotiated with the UFT and other unions, and if necessary, resolved by arbitration."
+But he added in a statement that "there are many implementation details, including provisions for medical exceptions, that by law must be negotiated with the UFT and other unions, and if necessary, resolved by arbitration."

 Meisha Porter, chancellor of New York City's public schools, said at least 63% of employees were already vaccinated against COVID-19.
 Efforts to increase vaccination rates and implement public safety measures like mask wearing in schools have faced staunch opposition in some parts of the country, especially in some Southern states that have been hard hit by the Delta variant.